Local Scuba Diving Available During the Summer

 Divers that have had a short break (no more than 2 years) since their last dive or new divers that want some guidance Dive Masters are available for hire to show you around the lake and can be a great dive buddy.
 Hire A Divemaster

 You want to improve or add to your dive skills?
 Take a Specialty Diver course.
-All summer we will be offering various dive specialty courses such as Dry suit diver, Nitrox, Deep Diver, Underwater Navigation, Advanced Buoyancy, Adventure diver, Intro to Tech and more.
+All summer we will be offering various dive specialty courses such as Dry suit diver, Nitrox, Deep Diver, Night/Limited Viz, Underwater Navigation, Advanced Buoyancy, Adventure diver, Intro to Tech and more.

 You have only been Scuba Diving in tropical/warm water?